Our Staff

 Professor Melanie Nind

-DTP Deputy Director (Training & Impact)
+DTP Deputy Director for Training & Impact (Southampton)

 I am a Professor of Education at the University of Southampton and one of the co-directors of the ESRC National Centre for Research Methods.
 My research spans inclusive education, inclusive research, and research methodology.
 I am particularly interested in building capacity among teachers and users of qualitative research methods and in working with people with learning disabilities to foster belonging in education, research and community.